What We Do

-We share a pot-luck family style meal together at the beginning of each gathering.
+We share a family-style meal together at the beginning of each gathering.

 We begin each service with a reading from the book of Psalms.
-The Psalms are a collection of songs and prayers which have been with God’s people for thousands of years.
 Through the public reading of the Psalms each week, we are united to the long legacy of what God has been doing in the world since the beginning of the story.

 The term doxology comes from the two words meaning “glory” and “words.”
-These words of glory are a sung blessing which directs all of our praise and worship toward God.
+These words of glory are a sung blessing which direct all of our praise and worship to God.
 Each week we sing the Doxology together to remember that all of creation and all people are called to give God glory.

 The church community shares their weekly Kingdom engagement, needs, celebrations, and prayer requests.

-The teaching is a message presented to the Church each week which presents God’s Word and calls people to respond to it.
-During this time God’s Word ministers to us, challenges us, heals us, frees us, and, above all, invites us to surrender ourselves to the good and loving will of God.
+The teaching is a message presented to the church each week which presents God’s Word and calls people to respond to it.
+During this time, the Scripture ministers to us, challenges us, heals us, frees us, and, above all, invites us to surrender ourselves to the good and loving will of God.

 Sundays from 5pm - 8pm

 All of our House Churches incorporate children.
 The children participate in the meal, song, doxology, and a blessing before engaging in a teaching tailored to their age group.
 The children then rejoin the adults for communion.